chriskrycho/v5.chriskrycho.com/site/elsewhere/True Myth Releases 8.6 9.0 and a New Docs Site.md

 qualifiers:
   audience: |
-    TypeScript developers with an interesting in even safer typed programming with a functional flair.
+    TypeScript developers with an interest in even safer typed programming with a functional flair.
 Assumes a fair bit of types knowledge in some of the deep dive bits, but you can get the high level without that!

 date: 2025-04-15T21:00:00-0600
+updated: 2025-04-16T06:45:00-0600
+updates:
+  - at: 2025-04-16T06:45:00-0600
+    changes: >
+      Fixed some incomplete sentences and tweaked wording and added a link.

 tags:
   - TypeScript